 4) DISCUSSION FORUMS

-Discussion forums are as the English word implies.
+Discussion forums are as the name implies.
 These are websites that allow you to post public messages, ask questions, share your ideas, and interact with other people.
 There are forums for all kinds of topics on the Internet – Photography, technology, cooking, fitness, and even “generic” ask-a-question forums such as:

 As the name implies, verbal communications are done through the channel of speech.
 Once impossible for computers, but is a breeze now with affordable microphones.